Metro-North Railroad: New Haven Line

 Discussions are underway to re-electrify the Danbury Branch with a concurrent expansion to New Milford.
+As of January 2025, a bill to initiate the project has made its way to the Connecticut General Assembly, although similar bills have been introduced 9 times.
 Connecticut officials and Metro-North also began construction of a new station in West Haven in November 2010.
 It was opened on August 18, 2013.
 CTDOT is also moving forward on a study to increase freight service on the New Haven Line in an effort to reduce the number of trucks on the congested Connecticut Turnpike.
 Metro-North has upgraded most of the original 1907–1914 New Haven Railroad catenary system, a project begun in the early 1990s and scheduled to finish in mid-2018.
 The Danbury Branch is to receive $30 million for station upgrades along the line as well as implementation of a new signal system.

 Plans to extend the Waterbury Branch northeast from Waterbury are under discussion.
 The extension would bring passenger rail service to central Connecticut, including the two largest cities in Connecticut without passenger rail service, Bristol and New Britain, and on to Hartford, where transfers to Amtrak would be possible.

 In 2014, Metro-North officials announced that they would be installing security cameras at all stations on the Harlem and New Haven Lines in order to address public safety concerns.

 Penn Station Access

 In September 2009, Metro-North announced plans for a $1.7 million environmental impact statement on accessing Penn Station; although this possibility had been considered for several decades, it was never pursued because there was no space for any more trains in Penn Station.
-The project depends upon the completion of East Side Access, which will redirect some Long Island Rail Road trains from Penn Station to Grand Central upon its completion in December 2022.
+The project therefore depended upon the completion of East Side Access, which redirected some Long Island Rail Road trains from Penn Station to Grand Central upon its completion in early 2023.
 Weekday Metro-North service in the Bronx includes 253 daily trains with approximately 13,200 daily boardings.
 In addition, Metro-North also connects 5,000 Bronx residents to suburban jobs, making it the largest rail reverse-commute market in the United States.
 Governor Andrew Cuomo publicly and strongly supported the project in January 2014.

 New Haven Line trains would enter the Hell Gate Line through New Rochelle.
 At Sunnyside Yards, they would enter Manhattan via the East River Tunnels.
 Stations would be built at Co-op City, Morris Park, Parkchester/Van Nest, and Hunts Point.
 Open houses were held at each of the four proposed stations in the Fall of 2012.
 Stations would be wheelchair-accessible, with bicycle parking and multi-modal transfer areas to train or bus.
 Cuomo endorsed the New Haven Line portion of the Penn Station Access project in his 2014 State of the State speech, stating that some Sandy recovery money could pay for the project's cost of over $1 billion.
 He did not mention the Hudson Line portion of the project.